PFython/cleverdict/README.md

     >>> CleverDict.ignore
     {"_aliases", "save_path", "save", "delete"}

-     >>> CleverDict.update({"password"})
+     >>> CleverDict.ignore.add("password")

 ## 5. ATTRIBUTE NAMES AND ALIASES

-By default `CleverDict` tries to create valid attribute names where a straight copy of the dictionary keys would otherwise fail.
-For example keywords, null strings, most punctuation marks, and keys starting with a numeral can't be used for attribute names.
+Python dictionaries accept keywords, null strings, strings incorporating punctuation marks, and integers as their keys, but these *aren't* valid names for object attributes.  `CleverDict` helps by generating valid names where a straight copy of the dictionary keys would otherwise fail.
 So for example `CleverDict` will automatically create the attribute name`"_7"` (string) to map to a dictionary key of `7` (integer):

     >>> x = CleverDict({7: "Seven"})